cnicholas63/cnicholas63.github.io/README.md

 # Portfolio

 ## Current work
-Working on a project called Adaptive User Interfaces, studying behavior when users are engaged with an eye tracker for text entry.
-Responsible for the deveopment of an eye tracker controlled keyboard, developed using C#, Visual Studio and the Tobii API.
-Unfortunately, I am not allowed to share the code.
-Along with the keyboard - which caotures a lot of data when running experiments - I've been using R and RStudio to develop functionality for the analysis and presentation of data captured via keyboard.
-This project has been a lot of fun and very informative.
+Currently employed on a research project called *Adaptive User Interfaces*, studying interaction behaviour when the user is engaged with an eye tracker for text entry.
+I have been responsible for the development of an eye tracker controlled keyboard, developed using C#, Visual Studio and the Tobii API.
+Along with the keyboard, I've been using R and RStudio for the analysis and presentation of data captured.

-Prior to my current role, I spent four years studying for a Master's degree in Software Application Development.
+Prior to my current role, I spent four years studying toward an integrated Master's degree in Software Application Development.

 This page introduces and provides links to a few of my GitHub repos produced during this time.

 ## Field Crop Analysis, Master's Project